-There’s growing buzz across Lake Sherwood, Westlake Village, and Thousand Oaks about the acquisition of the Sherwood Lake Club by renowned Southern California developer Rick Caruso of Palisades Village, The Promenade at Westlake, Calabasas Commons and The Rosewood Miramar.
+The growing buzz across Lake Sherwood, Westlake Village, and Thousand Oaks is about the acquisition of the Sherwood Lake Club by renowned Southern California developer Rick Caruso (developer of Palisades Village, The Promenade at Westlake, Calabasas Commons and The Rosewood Miramar).

-What we know so far is that Caruso purchased the Sherwood Lake Club in February 2026, and has alleged plans to develop a Miramar Club like Montecito’s Rosewood Hotel.
-While detailed development plans have not been formally confirmed, the conversation alone is significant, and in luxury real estate, perception often moves markets before paperwork does.
+Yes, Caruso purchased the Sherwood Lake Club in February 2026 under an LLC, and has alleged plans to develop a Miramar Club like Montecito’s Rosewood Hotel.
+His team is already breaking ground on changes to the clubhouse and pitching pool relocation to give the club a more family-friendly feel.
+While completion timelines have not been formally shared, the conversation alone is significant, and in luxury real estate perception often moves markets before paperwork does.

 At the Lydia Gable Realty Group, we’re keeping an eye on what this could mean for homeowners, buyers, and sellers throughout the Conejo Valley.